brettlangdon/brett.is/contents/writing/about/cookieless-user-tracking/index.md

 There is a feature of HTTP requests called an
 <a href="http://en.wikipedia.org/wiki/HTTP_ETag" target="_blank">ETag Header</a>
 which can be exploited for the sake of user tracking.
-The way an ETag works is simply when a request is made the server will respond with an ETag header with a given value (usually it is an id for the requested document, or maybe a hash of it), whenever the bowser then makes another request for that document it will send an _If-None-Match_ header with the value of _ETag_ provided by the server
+The way an ETag works is when a request is made the server will respond with an ETag header with a given value (usually it is an id for the requested document, or maybe a hash of it), whenever the bowser then makes another request for that document it will send an _If-None-Match_ header with the value of _ETag_ provided by the server